-- 1. For motors >= 37 kW (50 hp), momentary Start / Stop provided to ensure motor does not restart after brief power interruption, as is possible if a Hand position is provided. - Use of Lock-Off-Stop switches will not be permitted as they imply lock-off capability for the equipment, but are not suitable for use as a disconnecting means.
+- 1. For motors >= 19 kW (25 hp), momentary Start / Stop provided to ensure motor does not restart after brief power interruption, as is possible if a Hand position is provided.
+This is both for motor protection in the event of a very brief interruption and for reduction of potential load on a centralized standby generator. - Use of Lock-Off-Stop switches will not be permitted as they imply lock-off capability for the equipment, but are not suitable for use as a disconnecting means.
 Existing Lock-Off-Stop switches can be maintained, provided that no significant modifications are made to the motor control circuit. - 3.
 Additional safety controls may be required for equipment with safety requirements.
 An emergency-stop switch is considered to be a minimum for equipment with a safety risk. - 4.
-Where an Emergency Stop pushbutton is provided together with local control, the equipment shall utilize a Local / Remote set of control modes, with separate Start and Stop pushbuttons.
+Where an Emergency Stop pushbutton is provided together with local control, the equipment shall utilize a Local / Off / Remote set of control modes, with separate Start and Stop pushbuttons.
 Equipment shall not restart automatically upon the Emergency Stop pushbutton being released, but rather require a separate restart action from either a local Start/Reset pushbutton or a start or reset action from the HMI.